Revere Beach station: Boston, Revere Beach and Lynn

 The narrow gauge Boston, Revere Beach and Lynn Railroad (BRB&L) opened from East Boston to Lynn on July 29, 1875.
 The line ran directly adjacent to the beachfront, a popular summer destination, on the alignment of the modern Revere Beach Boulevard.
-Revere station was located between Beach Street and Shirley Avenue.
+Revere station at Beach Street was among the initial stations.
 The station was renamed Pavilion in the late 1870s and Crescent Beach in 1884.

 The Eastern Railroad-backed Boston, Winthrop, and Shore Railroad (BW&S) operated slightly inland in 1884 and 1885, with its own Crescent Beach station just west of the BRB&L station.
+A new BRB&L station was opened on October 31, 1887.
+It was located at Centennial Street, about 500 feet south of the previous location.
+It was very similar in design to Chatham station – which opened the same year – with a polygonal tower on the track side of the building.

 In April 1897, the BRB&L was moved inland onto the BW&S right-of-way, with Crescent Beach station relocated to the new alignment.
 By 1928 the line was electrified, with pre-pay stations - more a rapid transit line than a conventional railroad.
 However, due to the Great Depression, the BRB&L shut down on January 27, 1940.
+Crescent Beach station was demolished in the early 1940s.

 Rapid transit

-In 1941, the Boston Elevated Railway bought the BRB&L right of way from Day Square to Revere Beach for use as a high-speed trolley line similar to the Ashmont-Mattapan High Speed Line; these plans were delayed by the onset of World War II.
+In 1941, the Boston Elevated Railway bought the BRB&L right of way from Day Square to Revere Beach for use as a high-speed trolley line similar to the Ashmont–Mattapan High-Speed Line; these plans were delayed by the onset of World War II.
 The 1926 Report on Improved Transportation Facilities and 1945–47 Coolidge Commission Report recommended that the East Boston Tunnel line, which had been converted to rapid transit from streetcars in 1924, be extended to Lynn via the BBRB&L route rather than using it for a trolley line.